MV Toisa Intrepid

 Toisa Intrepid, the ship that changed my life, but more about that later.
 Joined the ship flying from Norwich, Schipol, Singapore, Jakarta and Ambon via regular flights.
 Then a chartered flight to Tual in the Kei Islands then a helicopter out to the Energy Searcher and finally a lift onto the Toisa Intrepid arriving on 22-07-1995.

-Working out of Tual for only three weeks before the well was abandoned this was as good as life on a supply ship could get with barbecues on the beach and a friendly bar.
-However we had to lift anchors on the Energy Searcher before escorting her to Batam.
+Working out of Tual for only three weeks before the well was abandoned.
+This was as good as life on a supply ship could get with barbecues on the beach and a friendly bar.
+However, we had to lift anchors on the Energy Searcher before escorting her to Batam.

-When it came to lifting anchors each one was chased out, brought on deck, chain disconnected and wound into chain locker until the wire pennant arrived on deck.
-This was then disconnected and wound onto the tow drum until the rest of the anchor wire arrived on deck.
+When it came to lifting anchors each anchor was chased out, brought on deck, chain disconnected and wound into chain locker until the wire pennant arrived on deck.
+This was then disconnected and wound onto the tow drum until the rest of the anchor chain arrived on deck.
 This was then connected back to the chain from the chain locker, which was then fed out and eventually re-connected to the anchor which was then recovered by the drill ship.

 Before the next anchor could be lifted the 600m of wire pennants had to be stripped of the tow drum and wound onto storage drums.
 With two ships working eight anchors this was time consuming work.
 Luckily the weather was good throughout.